shopware/store-api-reference/docs/guides/quick-start/register-a-customer.md

 }
 ```

-If your request is successful, the response contains a representation of the newly created customer.
+If your request is successful, the response contains the newly created customer.

 **Context Token**

-> When you're using double opt-in, please follow [these steps](register-a-customer.md#double-opt-in) before continuing.
+> When you are using double opt-in, please follow [these steps](register-a-customer.md#double-opt-in) before continuing.

-There's one more interesting thing.
-If you look at the response headers, you will find the `sw-context-token` header.
-Usually that header contains the token which identifies your current session.
+There is one more interesting thing about the headers.
+Usually, `sw-context-token` header contains the token which identifies your current session.
 However, when you register a customer, it contains both the new and the old token, separated by a comma:

 ```text
 sw-context-token GP6Yin6JlKeFP55oKVpVYx8Zt4Um1fqc, YoKCWdUdMYh5FEszia4ZrcoyAh7hJNY1
 ```

-The first token is the new one - you can use it on subsequent requests and your customer is already logged in.
+The first token is the new one you can use on subsequent requests, and your customer is already logged in.
 The old token is still valid and contains the cart and other settings.
 You can pass it as an additional header `sw-context-token` to identify your requests.

 > The **context token** also works for non-logged-in users.
-If you don't provide a context-token with each of your requests, Shopware will generate one for you and pass it as a response header.
+If you do not provide a context token with each request, Shopware will generate one for you and pass it as a response header.

-You can always double check the state of your session using the `/store-api/account/customer` endpoint.
-If you're logged in, it returns information about the customer, otherwise it returns a **403 Forbidden** errror.
+You can always double-check the state of your session using the `/store-api/account/customer` endpoint.
+If you are logged in, it returns information about the customer; otherwise, it returns a **403 Forbidden** error.

 **Try it out**